What's On in the Penistone Area 2025

 Regular Community Events

 Dates and times of some events are subject to change.
+Some won't happen in the Community Centre due to essential work going on.
 Some might be seasonal.
 Some might have ended.
-Some won't happen in January 2025 due to essential work going on at the Community Centre.
 Check with Penistone Town Council (Fb) for more information.

 Day Event Days Event Details